Closing Date. The closing date for receipt of submissions for the 2020 Claremorris Fringe Festival of Drama is 23.59 GMT, November 10th, 2019.

 Don’t send sketches.
 If yours is a sketch – as opposed to a play – hold on to it – you’ll get better use out of it than we will.

 Adjudication.
 We appoint an independent judge each year, to decide the winner and runner-up.
-The scripts are sent anonymously to the judge and the results are sent to us in a sealed envelope which is opened on the final night.
+The scripts are sent anonymously to the judge and the results are sent to us in a sealed envelope which is opened on the final night of the Drama Festival.
 We don’t know the result any sooner than anyone in the theatre on the final night.

 Shortlisting.
 Once we receive the scripts they are read and re-read and a shortlist is drawn up after the closing date.
 The short-listed scripts are then sent to the judge and the shortlist cannot be announced until the results envelope is returned to us.
 This is to protect the anonymity of the writers during the judging phase.
 The winning script wins a prize of €500 and the runner-up gets €250.
-The envelopes with the results are opened after the final performance.
+The envelopes are opened and the results are announced the final night of the Drama Festival.

 Performance.
 If you are associated with a particular group and that group would like to perform your shortlisted play, or if you wish to personally direct and cast your shortlisted play, please let us know and we will be delighted to accommodate you.
 If you know of any actors, directors or groups that would like to participate in the Fringe, please let us know.
 Otherwise, we appoint local drama groups, wherever possible, to perform the plays at the final.
 The drama groups compete for performance and presentation related prizes.